-- 1. Call to order; - 2.
+- 1. Call to order: - 2.
 Certification of notice to the stockholders and the presence of a quorum to do business; - 3.
 Approval of the minutes of the previous annual meeting; - 4.
 Report of the President on the operations and financial statements of the Corporations; - 5.
 Confirmation and ratification of the acts of the Board of Directors and officers; - 6.
-Election of directors; - 7.
-Approval of the Amendment of Article VI of the Amended Articles of Incorporation; - 8.
-Appointment of the external auditor; - Appointment of the stock and transfer agent; - 10.
-Other matters: and - 11.
+Election of directors: - 7.
+Approval of Amendment of Article VI of the Amended Articles of Incorporation; - 8.
+Appointment of the external auditor; - 9.
+Appointment of the stock and transfer agent; - 10.
+Other matters; and - 11.
 Adjournment.

-A brief explanation on each agenda item which requires the approval and/or ratification by the stockholders is provided in the Definitive Information Statement.
+A brief explanation on each agenda item which requires the approval and/or ratification by the stockholders as well as the registration requirements and voting procedures are provided in the Definitive Information Statement.
 Stockholders can get the electronic copies of the Definitive Information Statement, SEC 17A Annual Report (with 2019 audited financial statements) and other pertinent information from the PSE's EDGE system and the Corporation's website at https://vitarich.com/disclosures/sec-filings/.